 Is it biblical to sow seed (money) every time we seek something from God as some prophets and pastors claim?

 First off we have a problem because there are no modern-day prophets.
-So we are dealing people pretending to be something God doesn't approve of.
+So we are dealing with people pretending to be something God doesn't approve of.
 See:

 Second, you need to understand that God needs nothing from you.
 He created the entire universe.